Garbage (band): Bleed Like Me, hiatus and Absolute Garbage (2003–2007)

 Garbage started proper work on their fourth record in March 2003, writing "Right Between the Eyes" in 30 minutes.
 It was a false start.
 Recording was halted during the summer when Manson underwent surgery on her right vocal cord and was not given the okay to sing again until August.
 By October, due to rising tension within the band and a breakdown in communication, Vig relocated to Los Angeles while Manson returned to Scotland.
 During the Christmas period, Vig decided to give the band another chance, having met excited fans eager to hear how the album was going.
 In January 2004 Garbage reconvened in Los Angeles with Dust Brothers' John King, drummer Matt Chamberlain, bassist Justin Meldal-Johnsen, and on February 6, Dave Grohl performed drums on "Bad Boyfriend".
 His performance was regarded by the band as "raising the bar" for the record.
 Following the John King sessions, the band formally relocated to Los Angeles and wrote "Metal Heart" and "Boys Wanna Fight", both more energetic than they had been writing and lyrically more "overtly political"; both songs referenced the United States and the United Kingdom-led 2003 invasion of Iraq.

 In 2005, lead single "Why Do You Love Me" debuted on the Modern Rock Tracks chart at No. 39. as well as No. 97 and No. 81 on the Billboard Hot 100 and Pop 100 charts respectively, becoming the band's most successful single for six years.
-Bleed Like Me entered Top 10 in the US.
+Their fourth album, Bleed Like Me, entered Top 10 in the US.
 On August 25, 2005 Garbage cancelled their scheduled October tour dates in France, Belgium and the United Kingdom.
 They released a statement that the band had "somewhat overextended themselves" and decided to conclude their tour in Australia on October 1.
 Ahead of the Australian tour, "Sex Is Not The Enemy" was released to Australian radio.
 The end of the tour marked the end of active promotion for Bleed Like Me.
 The band confirmed that they were going "on indefinite hiatus" to dispel reports of a split.
 "We were barely even speaking," Manson later admitted.
 "We didn't want to talk to anyone outside of the band about the problems we were having with our career, so of course it turned into this whole passive-aggressive thing between us.
 I just wanted to get the fuck out of there and go home."